Tiger Woods: In popular culture

 In January 2021, a two-part documentary series titled Tiger, made by filmmakers Matthew Hamachek and Matthew Heineman, was released by HBO.
-The film includes interviews with Woods' high school girlfriend, Dina Parr; Steve Williams, his former caddy; a friend called Amber Lauria; and Nick Faldo, among others.
+The film includes interviews with Woods's high school girlfriend, Dina Parr; Steve Williams, his former caddy; a friend called Amber Lauria; and Nick Faldo, among others.
 The soundtrack includes English punk poet John Cooper Clarke's 1980 poem "Evidently Chickentown", which was also used for its ominous sound in an episode of The Sopranos in 2007.

 In March 2025, Amazon MGM Studios acquired the film rights to The Tiger Slam: The Inside Story of the Greatest Golf Ever Played by Kevin Cook.
 Reinaldo Marcus Green was set to direct the film, which would chronicle Woods's rise from a child prodigy to a dominant figure in professional golf.
 Barack and Michelle Obama's Higher Ground Productions was in discussions to produce alongside veteran producer Irwin Winkler.
-The film is expected to focus on Woods's achievement of winning four consecutive major championships, known as the "Tiger Slam."
+The film is expected to focus on Woods's achievement of winning four consecutive major championships, known as the "Tiger Slam".
 The book presents the story through the perspectives of Woods's caddie, coach, idols, and opponents, offering insight into his career and approach to the game.